andreasm80/blog.local/content/post/2023-09-23-vsphere_8_U2_with_tanzu_nsx_alb/index.md

 I only needed to upgrade my current vSphere 8 U1 environment to vSphere 8 U2, as always starting with the vCenter server using the VAMI interface, then updated the ESXi image in LCM to do a rolling upgrade of the ESXi hosts to 8 U2.

+## NSX-T preparations

+For information how to install NSX, see my post [here](https://blog.andreasm.io/2022/10/26/vsphere-8-with-tanzu-using-nsx-t-avi-loadbalancer/)

 ## NSX-ALB preparations - requirements

 Instead of going through all the steps in configuring the NSX-ALB I will only post the settings that is specific/or needed for the NSX+NSX-ALB feature to work.
 As I already have a working NSX-ALB environment running and in use for other needs, its not that many changes I had to do.
 So I will show them here in their own section starting with the cloud.
+For reference how to install NSX-ALB I have done a post on that [here](https://blog.andreasm.io/2022/10/26/vsphere-8-with-tanzu-using-nsx-t-avi-loadbalancer/#configure-nsx-cloud-in-avi---network-preparations).

 ### NSX cloud